 Another idea of Leavis’s that remains significant to me is that of the “organic community”.
 In this, he calls upon England’s pre-industrial heritage to recall lives whose rhythms are those of traditional rural life; folk tradition and folk song.
 This is in essence an anti-modern concept, but one that found much resonance and active revival in the England of Leavis’s time.
 One might reflect on the utopian socialism of Eric Gill’s community at Ditchling, or the revival of folk traditions in John Hargrave’s Kibbo Kift, or in the economics of Social Credit and Distributism, or in the Guild Socialism that developed out of William Morris’s ideas.
 Indeed, this was also an era when English music emerged from Continental influence to rediscover its national roots through the folk song revival of Vaughan Williams and his contemporaries.
 The Romanticism of these currents was always tempered by a strong measure of practical idealism, and by another English characteristic, the distrust of sentimentality.
 The appeal, as with Leavis, was to vigour rather than to comfort.

 Andrew Granath arrived at Latymer in my fourth year there, and made an immediate impression on our class of GCSE historians.
 Visually, he was extremely tall and striking in appearance, with features that suggested that he had been hewn out of stone.
 But it was also obvious from the start that he was the “real thing” academically, with an authority and intensity that made you feel that what was being taught really mattered, and we soon became accustomed to working hard and at a high level.
 The syllabus in those very early days of GCSE was far fuller than it became when I taught GCSE History a little over a decade later.
 Andrew brought it all alive.
 But more than that, he was a remarkably interesting person with an unusually wide range of interests.
 He was passionate about boxing, and saw in that noble art far more than mere sport.
-He rode classic motorcycles.
+He rode classic motorcycles (as had Brian Binding before him).
 And he was from Basildon.

 Basildon is an unremarkable suburban town in Essex, not a vast distance from Latymer in Edmonton.
 It is the ostensible subject of Andrew Granath’s only book, Searching for the Promised Land, which he wrote at the age of fifty.
 This, however, is to underplay its hand.
 Searching for the Promised Land is a meditation – even in places a Brian Binding-esque meditation – on the essence of Basildon as a metaphor for the changes in the post-war working-class.
 It is a consciously unruly book; not conventional history, but rather a personal and subjective narrative.
 At times it is extremely funny, and at others sad, touching and thought-provoking.
 There is a tone of lamentation for the deliberate destruction of the working-class community that once formed Basildon.
 One passage emphasises the optimism of the post-war vision, and the way in which it, as with so many visions, came to be corrupted,